To be eligible for admission to the Master of Finance Programme, a candidate must:

 * A score of 577 or above (paper-based test), 233 (computer-based test), or 90 (internet-based test) in TOEFL, or a minimum overall band of 7 with no subtest lower than 6.5 in IELTS is required.

 GMAT/GRE scores are not required, but a good GMAT/GRE score will be favorably considered and can be helpful for marginal cases.

 Offers will be made on a rolling basis and early applications are preferred in the sense that a large proportion of offers will be allocated to applications in early rounds.
 Candidates are therefore highly recommended to submit their applications and supporting documents as soon as possible.
 Admission decisions are generally available in five to six weeks after the interim application deadline and successful candidates will be notified by email.
-For those who do not receive offers from the MFin Programme Office, their files will be considered again in the following round(s) till the end of the whole admission exercise.
+For those who do not receive offer notification from the MFin Programme Office, their files will be considered again in the following round(s) till the end of the whole admission exercise.

 Candidates may be invited to write a written test and/or to attend an interview.
-Class commences in late August.
+Class commences in August.

 We welcome overseas applicants.
 Candidates who wish to be admitted based on a qualification from a university outside Hong Kong, where the language of teaching is not English, are required to take the Test of English as a Foreign Language (TOEFL*).
 The International English Language Testing System (IELTS*) is also accepted as an equivalent standard.
 Upon successful application, overseas students will need to arrange their own student visas.

 The tuition fee for the 2018-2019 intake is HK$381,600.
 The fee shall be payable in 3 instalments over one year for full-time study, irrespective of the number of courses taken in each module.